 PTC Inc., 121 Seaport Blvd, Boston, MA 02210 USA

-Intro
+Introduction

 The Identity Resolution Service, or IRS, is a key component to how Vuforia Studio works.
 It is a component of the Experience Service that your Studio experience is connected to that manages mappings used for linking identifiers, like bar codes or ThingMarks, to a certain experience.
 This is how you can tell unique Studio experiences from one another, enabling digital twin technology to exist.

+In its simplest form, the IRS provides a means to map a URN (Uniform Resource Name) to a value.
+The URN might represent a thingmark.
+The value might be a reference to an Experience.
+When you publish an experience from within Studio, a link is made between the thingmark and the experience.
+See (1) below,left.